PeymanMorteza/GEM/README.md

 ## How to obtain GEM score?

 * Please download the required data sets into ``./data/``.
-* Run
+*
 ```
 bash run.sh GEM 0
 ```
-to see the performance of GEM on OOD datasets using a Wide ResNet pretrained on CIFAR-10.
+Shows the performance of GEM method on OOD datasets.
+GEM score is computed from a WideResNet pretrained on CIFAR-10.
 * Run
 ```
 bash run.sh GEM 1
 ```
-to see the performance of GEM on OOD datasets using a Wide ResNet pretrained on CIFAR-100.
+Shows the performance of GEM method on OOD datasets.
+GEM score is computed from a WideResNet pretrained on CIFAR-10.

 ## Experimental Result on CIFAR-10